omegasemantic/omegasemantic.github.io/_pages/vim.md

 ### ~

-## SCENE 5.EXT.
-NIGHT.
+## SCENE 5.
+EXT.
 FOREST.
 FULL MOON.
-NEARLY MIDNIGHT.
+NEARLY MIDNIGHT - NIGHT

 ### A message is misunderstood and TRAGEDY ensues.